Condemnation and eminent domain are two terms that you’ll encounter when buying laand.

 State laws can sometimes protect you.

 8. Look at the Fifth Amendment to know your rights

 The Fifth Amendment provides an overview of private property owners’ rights.

 Public purpose: The government can only condemn private property for a public purpose.

-What defines a “public purpose” is not entirely clear; however, there are some guidelines that give you an idea of why the government can and cannot take public property.
+What defines a “public purpose” is not entirely clear; however, there are some guidelines that give you an idea of what the government can and cannot take.

 Just compensation: The condemning authority must pay just compensation for the property taken using the power of eminent domain.

 So, if your property is seized for a government purpose, you’ll receive a financial payment in exchange for the loss of your property.

 After receiving this offer, be sure to check with an experienced eminent domain lawyer to ensure you’ve received a sufficient amount for the property.